-This flowing style incorporates so many different blonde tones, but really, it's the subtle lowlights that give it an edge.
-It's the perfect blend!
+This flowing style incorporates so many different blonde tones, but really, it's the subtle highlights and lowlights that give it an edge.
+It's the perfect blend.

 Baby Blonde Curls

-This is just another example of exceptionally placed lowlights.
-The key to achieving this particular style hinges on creating a contrast between color and tone, which these amazing curls definitely have!
+This is just another example of exceptional dimension.
+The key to achieving this particular style hinges on creating a contrast between color and tone, which these amazing curls definitely have.

-Take it from a Sports Illustrated Swimsuit model when we say lowlights are the way to go!
+Take it from Sports Illustrated swimsuit model Camille Kostek's beachy look when we say lowlights are the way to go.